Go to My Ireland

 Seamus Heaney HomePlace

-Designed for university and college students on study abroad visits, this Conflict for International Students guided tour and dynamic workshop experience explores the theme of both political and personal conflict in Heaney’s poetry, set against the backdrop of the Troubles.
+Designed for university and college students on study abroad visits, this Conflict for International Students guided tour and dynamic workshop experience explores the theme of both political and personal conflict in Heaney’s poetry, set against the backdrop of The Troubles.

 Belfast City Hall

 Discover the deep and complex history of this iconic city in the baroque City Hall.
-Four rooms are dedicated to exploring the religious and political divisions of Belfast, while The Reflection Space gives voice to the testimonies of citizens who lived through the Troubles.
+Four rooms are dedicated to exploring the religious and political divisions of Belfast, while The Reflection Space gives voice to the testimonies of citizens who lived through The Troubles.

-City Sightseeing Derry
+City Sightseeing Derry~Londonderry

-Take a tour bus past the landmarks of the Troubles, from Waterside to Bogside, and in and out of the city’s medieval walls.
+Take a tour bus past the landmarks of The Troubles, from Waterside to Bogside, and in and out of the city’s medieval walls.
 A walking tour leads you to the Bogside to explore the community’s distinctive murals, and a chance to visit the artists’ studios.

 City Sightseeing Belfast